 Respect is not earned.
-Respect can - should - be voluntarily given.
-In most aspects of life people do so unquestioningly.
+Respect can - should - be voluntarily given, not least because those who need it may not have the opportunity to earn it.
+To respect people is a choice.
+In most aspects of life people choose to do so unquestioningly.
 Yet not on the road.

 To use this excuse to diminish the value of lives lost on the road is cheap and morally bankrupt, and is a cover for a baffling reluctance to make just one decision: that not killing someone is the most important thing you will do today.